 - Pantry items – cumin, olive oil and sherry vinegar glaze or balsamic vinegar and sriracha for some spice.

-Step 2: Add some seasoning and the sherry vinegar glaze and you’re done.
-You can make this a couple of hours in advance and keep refrigerated until you’re ready to enjoy.
+Add some seasoning and the sherry vinegar glaze and you’re done.
+You can make this a couple of hours in advance and keep refrigerated until you’re ready to enjoy or serve it right away.

 Try the salsa with some homemade pita chips and you’ll have a fresh and healthy dip for any occasion.
-Never tried making your own pita chips, be warned, they’re addictive!
+If you’ve never tried making your own pita chips, be warned, it’s hard to go back to the store bought chips.

 Yes, frozen peaches work very well in this recipe.
 They are a little softer but the flavor and texture still work with a salsa.